Michael Wehmeyer: Research and teaching

 Professor Wehmeyer's research has focused on the application of the self-determination construct to the disability context.
 Self-determination is a construct that has its origins in 17th- and 18th-century philosophical doctrines pertaining to free will and determinism.
 In the early 20th century, the discipline of psychology applied its experimental approach to issues pertaining to self-determination, examining the degree to which a person's actions or behaviors are ‘caused’ (e.g., determined) by internal factors or forces (auto-determinism or self-determination) or forces or factors external to the person (hetero-determinism or other-determined).
 Through much of the latter half of the 20th century the primary use of the self-determination construct was in its application in the field of motivational psychology, particularly in the context of Self-Determination Theory.
 In 1992, Wehmeyer proposed a definition of the construct and a general framework drawing from research and knowledge in education and psychology, referred to as the functional model of self-determination, which served as a catalyst in the development of autonomy-supportive interventions to promote student self-determination.
 Most recently, Wehmeyer and colleagues have introduced Causal Agency Theory, which extends work to create autonomy-motivating interventions from the functional theory to align with Self-Determination Theory and Action-Control Belief Theory to describe a developmental process by which people engage in causal action and become more self-determined.

-Wehmeyer has co-authored or co-edited more than 45 books in the fields of special education and psychology, and has written more than 460 book chapters and journal articles.
+Wehmeyer has been an author or editor on 50 books in the fields of special education and psychology, and has authored or co-authored more than 500 book chapters and journal articles.
 He is a co-author of the Supports Intensity Scales for Adults and Children of the American Association on Intellectual and Developmental Disabilities (AAIDD), and of the 11th Edition of the AAIDD Intellectual Disability Terminology, Classification, and Systems of Supports Manual.

 He is a Fellow and former vice-president of the Americas of the International Association for the Scientific Study of Intellectual and Developmental Disabilities, a fellow of the American Psychological Association, Division 33 on Intellectual and Developmental Disabilities/Autism Spectrum Disorder, and is a fellow of the American Association on Intellectual and Developmental Disabilities, of which he is also a past president.
 He is a past co-editor of the AAIDD e-journal, Inclusion.
 Wehmeyer is a past-president of the Council for Exceptional Children's Division on Career Development and Transition, and a past-president of the Council for Exceptional Children's Division on Autism and Developmental Disabilities.
 From 2005 to 2010, he was the editor-in-chief of the journal Remedial and Special Education.